 - 1) This schedule is based on a six-course day.
 Students can adjust the hours based on their schedule.
-This schedule allows for breaks in between courses as well as a liberal lunch. - 2) Students are encouraged to continue working in the assigned course even if they have finished the pace for the week in that subject, i.e.: If Johnny has 20 minutes left assigned to English but he has finished the pace work for the week he is encouraged to work ahead into the next pace week for the remaining time in the English slot.
+This schedule allows for breaks in between courses as well as a liberal lunch. - 2) Students are encouraged to continue working in the assigned course even if they have finished the pace for the week in that subject, i.e.: If student has 20 minutes left assigned to English but has finished the pace work for the week, they are encouraged to work ahead into the next pace week for the remaining time in the English slot.
 Students are encouraged to move to the next course when the time is up for the day.
 They are encouraged to finish the work the next day during the appropriate time slot.

-TIME MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY

-8:00AM Math Math Math Math Math

-9:00AM IVIALII IVIALII iviatii iviatii IVIALII

-BREAK BREAK BREAK BREAK BREAK

-9:15AM Feelieb Fealigh Feeliek Feelieb Feelish

-10:15AM English English English English English

-BREAK BREAK BREAK BREAK BREAK

-10:30AM Social Studies

-11:30AM

-LUNCH BREAK

-12:00PM Science Science Science Science Science

-1:00PM Science Science Science Science Science

-BREAK BREAK BREAK BREAK BREAK

-1:15PM Elective 1

-2:00PM (Spanish) (Spanish) (Spanish) (Spanish) (Spanish)

-BREAK BREAK BREAK BREAK BREAK

-2:15PM Elective 2 (PE)

-3:00PM

-Close out day
+TIME MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY 8:00AM 9:00AM Math Math Math Math Math BREAK BREAK BREAK BREAK BREAK 9:15AM English English English English English 10:15AM Eligiisii Eligiisii Eligiisii Eligiisii English BREAK BREAK BREAK BREAK BREAK 10:30AM Social Studies Social Studies Social Studies Social Studies Social Studies 11:30AM LUNCH BREAK LUNCH BREAK LUNCH BREAK LUNCH BREAK LUNCH BREAK 12:00PM Science Science Science Science Science 1:00PM Science Science Science Science Science BREAK BREAK BREAK BREAK BREAK 1:15PM Elective 1 Elective 1 Elective 1 Elective 1 Elective 1 2:00PM (Spanish) (Spanish) (Spanish) (Spanish) (Spanish) BREAK BREAK BREAK BREAK BREAK 2:15PM Elective 2 (PE) Elective 2 (PE) Elective 2 (PE) Elective 2 (PE) Elective 2 (PE) 3:00PM Close out day Close out day Close out day Close out day Close out day